 If you haven't been living under a rock, you may have noticed that drones are making their way into our lives in new ways.

-At first we heard of them as a military tool, far removed from the daily lives of most of us.
-Later we heard about UAV enthusiasts buying or building their own drones, and we worried about how easy it would be for them to peek in on their neighbors.
+At first, we heard of them as a military tool, far removed from the daily lives of most of us.
+Later we heard about UAV enthusiasts buying or building their drones, and we worried about how easy it would be for them to peek in on their neighbors.

 Today, however, drones are far from a fringe hobby.
 They're finding themselves in a variety of commercial uses, being used by big businesses to get things done.
 Agriculture, construction, inspecting, surveying, and security are just a few of the practical purposes, besides all the more recreational, but still commercial, ways they're being used (like drone racing).

-DroneDeploy is a drone mapping app, which can be used with any drone.
+DroneDeploy is a drone mapping app that functions with any drone.
 It offers the ability to automate flight plans, including take-off and landing, plus image capturing along the way.